thego0n/Monc-Mint/README.md

 ## Install.sh

 The script will begin by asking for your name and email address.
 This is just for configuring your git username and email.
-It then asks for your preference on various software packages.

 ## Note